microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 $this->addPlugin(\CakeDC\Users\Plugin::class);
 ```

-4. Use [the migrations plugin](https://book.cakephp.org/4/en/appendices/4-0-migration-guide.html) to install the required tables.
+4. Use [the migrations plugin](https://book.cakephp.org/4/en/appendices/4-0-migration-guide.html) to install the required tables for *using CakeDC Users plugin* to store your users and social accounts:

 ```sh
 bin/cake migrations migrate -p CakeDC/Users